 Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee, a member of the Writers Guild of America and the Dramatists Guild of America, is proudly a part of the new wave of Asian-American artists and filmmakers.

-His most recent works, transgressive short film reinterpretations of the Biblical story of Salomé and the ancient Euripidean classic Medea, are available for purchase on Apple iTunes Short Films, Google Play Movies and Amazon Video, in over 60 countries.
+In 2017, he wrote, produced, and directed modernized cinematic interpretations of the Biblical story of “Salomé” and the ancient Euripidean tragedy “Medea.”
+They are both available for purchase on Apple iTunes Short Films, Google Play Movies, and Amazon Video, in over 80 countries.

 Previous cinematic works of his have been screened at Court Métrage Festival de Cannes and have been recipient of a Motion Picture Opportunity Fund grant from the Virginia Film Office.